brimdata/super/book/src/tutorials/jq.md

 ```mdtest-output
 {"funny@name":1}
 ```
-Moreover, SUP is fully compatible with all of JSON's corner cases like empty string as a field name and empty object as a value, e.g.,
+Moreover, TSUP is fully compatible with all of JSON's corner cases like empty string as a field name and empty object as a value, e.g.,
 ```mdtest-command
 echo '{"":{}}' | super -s -